dhthwy/r/README.md

 # r

 https://longevity.stanford.edu/lifestyle-medicine-2-relationships/ - "Yep, you sure cared about that over the years. lol.
 Oh, for yourself, sure.
-Your exclusion tactics were well played."
+Your exclusion tactics were well played.

+In essense, as you are already well familar with the topic, that article suggests you tried to murder me intentionally.
+Fuck my life to death eh?
+Such wonderful, kind person you are."

 "
 Told ya.